nport/jemma.ah.zigbee.zcl.compiler/README.md

 3. Select the git workspace root as the root for the project.
 5. Click "Finish".

-### Run the generator
+### Run the compiler

-In order to run the generator issue the above step "Compile the JEMMA ZCL Classes generator" and cd in the target directory.
+In order to run the compiler, issue the above step "Compile the JEMMA ZCL Classes Compiler" and cd in the target directory.
 Then move to step "Generate the sourcecode" below.

-### Installing the generator
+### Installing the compiler

-To install the generator somewhere else you need to
+To install the compiler somewhere else you need to
-1. copy the main jar target/jemma.ah.zigbee.zcl.generator-<version>.jar somewhere in your filesystem (let say <generator-dir>).
+1. copy the main jar target/jemma.ah.zigbee.zcl.compiler-<version>.jar somewhere in your filesystem (let say <compilerr-dir>).

 2. Put the codemodel-2.6.jar and java-getopt-1.0.9.jar libraries into your JVM classpath.
 A good place where to copy them is inside JRE installation directory, under the lib/ext folder.
 You can also put these libraries under <generator-dir>/libs, since the MANIFEST.MF file inside the generator jarfile, adds the libs directory to the jar classpath.

-4. Open a command console and cd in the <generator-dir> directory.
+4. Open a command console and cd in the <compiler-dir> directory.

-### Generate the sourcecode
+### Generate the classes from the cluster descriptions

 For generating the classes and interfaces sources issue the following command from the jemma.ah.zigbee.zcl.generator:

-java -jar jemma.ah.zigbee.zcl.generator-<version>.jar -m common -s <ZCL description file> -o <output dir> -i org.energy_home.jemma.ah.cluster.zigbee -c OnOff
+java -jar jemma.ah.zigbee.zcl.compiler-<version>.jar -m common -s <ZCL description file> -o <output dir> -i org.energy_home.jemma.ah.cluster.zigbee -c OnOff

 Where:
 	 <ZCL description file> file where the OnOff cluster is defined